shovon/connect-commonjs-amd/README.md

 console.log("Server listening on port 3000");
 ```

 So everytime a user requests a `js/script.js`, and the middleware isn't able to find it in `./public/js`, then it will look in `./src/js`.
-If it finds it, it will then
+If it finds it, it will then wrap the `.js` file with a define call.

 ## Development